 Cardholders are not permitted to purchase warehouse/club memberships (Costco, Sam's Club, etc.) with the Purchasing Cards.
-Using the Purchasing Card to pay for warehouse/club memberships will result in the Cardholder receiving a strike.
+Using the Purchasing Card to pay for warehouse/club memberships will result in the Cardholder receiving the appropriate number of violation points.